openSUSE/obs-service-elixir_mix_deps/README.md

 ## Features

 - **Automatic Dependency Resolution**: Automatically resolves and vendors dependencies specified in your Elixir projects.
-- **Integration with OBS**: Seamlessly integrates with the Open Build Service, allowing for easy deployment and management of Elixir applications.
 - **Customizable Configurations**: Supports customizable settings to fit various project needs.

 ## Installation